-Therefore, according to DAMA-DMBOK2, the key components of data flow / lineage are IT system components (applications, databases, network segments) and business processes.
+Therefore, the key components of data flow / lineage are IT system components (applications, databases, network segments) and business processes.

-The definition of TOGAF9.1 seems to have nothing in common with definitions of DAMA International.
+The definition of TOGAF9.1 seems to have nothing in common with definitions from other reference guides.
 Rather, it refers to the concept of a data lifecycle.

 There are several legislation requirements which requirements cause interest for data lineage: the Basel Committee on Banking Supervision‘s standard number 239: “Principles for effective risk data aggregation and risk reporting” (BCBS 239 or PERDARR), the EU General Data Protection Regulation (GDPR), IFRS9, TRIM (Targeted review of internal models) and others.
 Many specialists consider data lineage as the ultimate remedy to meet these requirements.
 At the same time, the term “data lineage” is never mentioned directly in these regulatory documents.

 All conclusions about the necessity of data lineage are based on careful investigation of legislation requirements and consequent matching of these requirements to the data management methods and techniques, with data lineage forming part of it.